 Historically, we typically charged a portion of service fees at loan origination with the remaining service fees collected on a monthly basis, which are payable by the borrowers for all services provided.
 The upfront fees collected were RMB2.9 billion and RMB0.5 billion (US\$0.01 billion) in 2017 and 2018, respectively.
-The upfront fees became due when the underlying loan was successfully facilitated, and monthly fees became due on the same days when the monthly repayments of principal and interest were due.
+The upfront fees became due when the underlying loan was successfully facilitated, and monthly fees became due on the same day when the monthly repayment of principal and interest was due.
 Since February 2018, we have stopped charging upfront service fees to comply with the new regulatory requirements for all loans facilitated through our online marketplace.
-Instead, we have charged all service fees in monthly installments on the same days when the monthly repayments of principal and interest are due.
-Since February 2018, according to the contractual agreement with borrower, we have unconditional rights to the monthly service fees that are collectible within the first six months after the loan inception, if any.
-However, we do not have unconditional rights to the monthly service fees that are collectible from the start of the seventh month until the maturity of the loan contract.
-From February 2018 to April 28, 2018, we collected a majority of service fees in monthly installments in the first two months, and the remaining service fees in equal monthly installments throughout the term of the loan until maturity.
-As such, we collected a majority of service fees in the first two months, and had unconditional right to all service fees collectible in the first six months.
-Since April 28, 2018, we have revised our payment term and have charged all of the service fees in two equal installments on the same days when the first and second monthly repayments of principal and interest are due to which we have unconditional rights, and have not charged any service fees after the second repayment date.
+Currently, we charge a substantial amount of service fees on the same day when the first and second monthly repayments of principal and interest are due.
+For loans facilitated prior to April 28, 2018, we also collect remaining fees on a monthly basis.
+We do not charge such monthly service fees for loans facilitated after April 28, 2018.